rulewis/journey-optimizer.en/help/using/administration/permissions.md

 For more information on how to create and manage sandboxes, refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/sandbox/ui/user-guide.html).

 In this example, we will create a product profile named **Journeys read-only** where we will grant read-only rights to the Journey feature.
-Users will only be able to access and view journeys and will not be able to access other features such as **[!UICONTROL Offers]** or **[!UICONTROL Messages]** in [!DNL Journey Optimizer].
+Users will only be able to access and view journeys and will not be able to access other features such as **[!UICONTROL Decision management]** or **[!UICONTROL Messages]** in [!DNL Journey Optimizer].

 To create our **Journeys read-only** **[!UICONTROL product profiles]**: